Troubleshooting Fax Transmission and Reception Issues

 - If your fax answers the line, the message on the front panel display should switch from "Answering" to "Connecting".
 If this does not occur, the fax is not detecting the other fax machine.
 See Step four: Final steps for final steps to take before you service your product.

 Step four: Final steps to try before servicing your product

-- To reset the fax, go to Performing a Partial Reset of the All-in-One (c00060793) (in English).
+- Perform a partial reset of the fax.
 A partial reset will return all the fax settings to the default values.
 On some products, you will need to re-enter the language and country/region setting.CAUTION:After performing a partial reset on an HP Officejet 500 or 600 series product, the unit must be reconnected to a computer, with the all-in-one software installed, to re-configure the settings.
 Do not perform the reset if the product cannot be connected to a computer and configured with the software.